-The long wait was finally over on Saturday as the new series of Doctor Who returned to our screens, heralding the start of Matt Smith’s reign as the 11th Doctor.
-And as well as the change of faces on screen, there were big changes behind the scenes also as Steven Moffat took over as lead writer and executive producer from Russell T Davies, who had been at the helm since the show returned back in 2005.
-Could the new team keep up, and build on the success the show had enjoyed over the previous five years, and would the relatively unknown Matt Smith be able to win over fans missing David Tennant?
+The long wait was finally over on Saturday as the new series of Doctor Who returned to our screens.
+It heralded the start of Matt Smith’s reign as the 11th Doctor.
+And as well as the change of faces on screen, there are big changes behind the scenes also as Steven Moffat took over as lead writer and executive producer.
+He took over from Russell T Davies, who had been at the helm since the show returned back in 2005.
+Could the new team keep up, and build on the success the show had enjoyed over the previous five years?
+And would the relatively unknown Matt Smith be able to win over fans missing David Tennant?

 …and then a brand new title sequence and version of the famous theme tune is upon us!
 Exciting apart from the fact that they’re both a bit rubbish.
-They seem to have removed most of the tune, or the best parts of it, at least.
-I didn’t think much to the new titles either, they didn’t look very impressive watching on BBC HD, maybe they looked better on BBC One?
-It’s not important though, the show has had it’s fair share of stinkers in both departments over the years.
+It sounds like they have removed most of the tune, or the best parts of it, at least.
+I didn’t think much to the new titles either, they didn’t look very impressive watching on BBC HD.
+Maybe they looked better on BBC One?
+It’s not important though, the show had it’s fair share of stinkers in both departments over the years.

 As soon as the adventure properly gets under way, everything has a different, and new feel to it.
-The Doctor’s meeting with the young Amy Pond (played superbly by Caitlin Lockwood – real life cousin of Karen Gillan) and the country village setting create something of a fairytale feeling, and it avoids the trappings of recent series by refusing to tie the proceedings down to any specific time, or year (I’ll return to this point later).
-There were none of the usual ‘pop culture’ references dropped in, such as namedropping famous pop stars, and when later on the whole world is being threatened by Prisoner Zero, we are spared the over-used idea of using contemporary BBC News coverage and presenters, as we did so much during RTD’s era.
-And of course, we were spared having to see Cardiff double up as London for the umpteenth time, which was perhaps becoming a little tired.
+The Doctor’s meeting with the young Amy Pond (played superbly by Caitlin Lockwood – real life cousin of Karen Gillan) and the country village setting create something of a fairytale feeling.
+It avoids the trappings of recent series by refusing to tie the proceedings down to any specific time, or year.
+I’ll return to this point later.

 So from early reviews and viewing figures for Saturday’s episode, it looks like Moffat and Smith will continue to steer the Tardis in the same successful direction it was taken on by Davies and Tennant.
 The Eleventh Hour served up an exciting, witty script, and Smith himself gave an excellent performance belying his young age, full of energy, enthusiasm and bewilderment.
 And as well as the regulars, the guest cast were good too, and included a few familiar faces in Annette Crosbie (One Foot In The Grave), Olivia Colman (Peep Show) and Nina Wadia (Eastenders), that could all have gone perhaps to lesser actors on other occasions.
 Not to mention Patrick Moore as himself.